What we do when we gather as the Body of Christ shapes who we become as Christians.

 Thus, worship is also trans-formational.
 Its goal is to send us out different than we came in.

 The fancy Latin phrase the church has used to describe this process is "lex orandi, lex credendi, lex vivendi."
 In plain language, the way (or law) of prayer is the way of believing, which is the way of living.
 Or perhaps we might say, right worship is the way to right belief and a good life.
 And the converse is true as well: worshiping poorly leads to wrong beliefs and a lousy life.
 The traditional “four-fold” shape of Christian worship involves:

 - Gathering, in Christ’s name, in the presence of God, in the power of the Holy Spirit;

 - The Table—receiving Christ through the sacrament of communion

-- Being sent, or dismissed, to be Christ’s Body in the world, having been fed by His Word and the symbols of the Word-made-flesh-and-blood.
+- Being sent, or dismissed, to be Christ’s Body in the world, having been fed by His Word and the symbols of the Word made flesh-and-blood.

-Just think about how powerfully and deeply that “shape” shapes us, if we will allow it to, not only at the intellectual level but at the level of bodies.
-We are invited into a divine rhythm of being called together for worship; filled up with and formed into the Body of Christ; and sent back out into the world as Christ; only to come back together seven days later (the time of creation), on Sunday, the day of resurrection (and the first day of creation), to begin again.
+Just think about how powerfully and deeply that “shape” shapes us, if we will allow it to, not only at the intellectual level but at the level of our bodies.
+We are invited into a divine rhythm of being called together for worship; filled up with and formed into the Body of Christ; and sent back out into the world as Christ; only to come back together seven days later on Sunday, the day of resurrection (and the first day of creation), to begin again.
 In a very real sense, this is how Christians are made, and made new.

 Brannon Hancock is assistant professor of practical theology at Wesley Seminary at Indiana Wesleyan University and worship pastor at Marion, Indiana, First Church of the Nazarene.